devsufyan/caremerge_test/README.md

 ## How To Run Project...

-1-Clone the repo.
+1-Clone the repo.</br>
-2-Run npm install in every task folder.
+2-Run npm install in every task folder.</br>
-3-Execute "node server.js" to run, in each folder separately.
+3-Execute "node server.js" to run, in each folder separately.</br>
-4-Server starts at port 4000.
+4-Server starts at port 4000.</br>